 Griffin York, the Duke of Halford, has a mother who won’t stop pestering him to wed.
 To teach her a lesson, he makes a deal with Pauline, a local barmaid with dreams of opening a bookstore.
 He will pay her enough to open her store if she’ll pretend to be his fiancée for a week and submit to his mother’s “duchess training.”
 But as she begins to delight London’s high society and Griffin himself, he longs to find a way to overcome her skepticism and turn their fake courtship into a real relationship.

 If all else fails, you can always rewatch Bridgerton.
-Or you can peruse this list of 15 must-read Regency romances for other reading ideas!
+Or you can peruse this list of 15 must-read Regency romances or this list of steamy historical romances for other reading ideas.
+Still want more?
+You can always wander through our Romance page for the newest trends, thoughts, and recommendations.

 Editor’s Note: Georgette Heyer’s The Grand Sophy has been removed from this list.
 It was brought to our attention that the book contains anti-Semitic language.